ADCC Submission Fighting World Championship: 2019 onwards

 Mo Jassim took over as head organizer ready for ADCC 2019 and has since made sweeping changes to the organization.
 He announced that he had plans for adding more women's divisions and allowing reigning absolute champions to compete in weight-classes despite being booked for the main event superfight.
 It was announced in 2020 that for the first time in the competition's history, there would be more than two years between editions due to the setbacks suffered as a result of the COVID-19 pandemic.
 The 2021 edition of the ADCC World Championships would then take place in 2022 instead, and would still be helmed by Jassim.
 After the success of the 2022 ADCC World Championship, it was announced that Jassim would return for the 2024 ADCC World Championship be the first person to operate as head organizer for three editions.
 The 2022 edition took place in front of 13,000 fans in attendance at the Thomas & Mack Center in Las Vegas.

 In January 2023, ADCC announced an exclusive multi-year streaming deal with UFC Fight Pass and left their previous broadcaster FloSports.
 Just three months later on April 27, 2023, ADCC announced that they would be returning to FloSports for the foreseeable future.

 On June 25, 2023, it was announced that the following edition of the ADCC World Championship would include three women's weight classes, marking the first time since 2007 that there was more than two available.
 It was also later announced that this the 2024 ADCC World Championship would also be the first edition to include a women's absolute division since 2007.
 On July 17, 2023, head organizer Mo Jassim announced that there would be a children's version of the ADCC World Championship held for the first time during the 2024 edition of the tournament.
-In 2024 it will be held 17-18 August at the T-Mobile Arena in Las Vegas.
+In 2024 it was held 17-18 August at the T-Mobile Arena in Las Vegas.